midchildan/dotfiles/home/README.md

 The configuration for Home Manager is chosen based on the hostname unless a specific one is chosen via the command line.
-Configuration for each host are defined in [`machines`](machines), so make sure to add hosts as necessary.
+Configuration for each host are defined in [`machines`](machines), so make sure to add hosts there as necessary.
 If no configuration matching the hostname is found, the Home Manager would attempt to find a match based on the username instead.

 ## How to add configuration for new hosts